Our School App Stay connected on the go...

 We want each pupil to feel part of EGA as soon as possible and we do everything we can to reassure students and parents during the move from primary to secondary.

-- Shortly after a student has received their offer of a place at EGA, she will be invited to take some cognitive attainment tests, which will enable us to offer her the right level of challenge or support as soon as she starts in September.
+- Shortly after you have received an offer of a place at EGA for your daughter she will be invited to take some cognitive attainment tests, which will enable us to offer her the right level of challenge and support as soon as she starts in September.

-- Each student and her parents will be invited to school for an interview in June.
-During this interview, they will be given a pack of details about the school, the uniform and asked to sign the EGA pledge, which explains what is expected of EGA students and how parents can support the work of their daughter.
+- You and your daughter will be invited to school for an interview in June.
+During this interview, you will be given a pack of details about the school, the uniform and asked to sign the EGA pledge, which explains what is expected of EGA students and how you can support the work of your daughter.

-- The Assistant Head in charge of transition and SENCO liaise with primary schools regarding each student’s needs.
+- The Assistant Headteacher in charge of transition and SENCO liaise with primary schools regarding each student’s needs.

 - We visit as many feeder primaries as possible to meet the girls coming to EGA in a small group and answer all their questions, bringing along some of our current year 7s to help them feel excited.

-- The Assistant Head in charge of transition will then decide which students go into which teaching group, taking advice from primary teachers and ensuring that each group has a balance of different levels of achievement.
+- The Assistant Headteacher in charge of transition will then decide which students go into which teaching group and tutor groups, taking advice from primary teachers and ensuring that each group has a balance of different levels of achievement.

-- In July, students are invited to spend a morning at school to meet their tutors, classmates, the Head Teacher and other staff.
+- In July, students are invited to spend a morning at school to meet their tutors, classmates, the Executive Headteacher and other key staff.
 They will also sample some lessons.

-- Parents are invited to a special parents’ evening which gives them the chance to meet Heads of House, pastoral managers and subject leaders, and to ask any questions they might have.
-We also share information about the Year 7 curriculum and how parents can support at home.
+- Parents are invited to a special parents’ evening which gives you the chance to meet Heads of House, Pastoral Managers and Subject Leaders, and to ask any questions you might have.
+We also share information about the Year 7 curriculum and how you can support at home.